So just who are YAK anyway?

 ’Quest for the Stones’ was based on an idea I had initially had in my youth, but it was not until 2005 that I started to work on some of the melodies and themes that would later become the music for the album released in 2015.

-Recorded between 2012 and 2014 the album again features Dave Speight on drums and Gary Bennett on bass together with an array of keyboards and synthesisers now hosted at the SABRE facility in Essex.
+Recorded between 2012 and 2014 the album again features Dave Speight on drums and Gary Bennett on bass together with an array of vintage & some not so vintage keyboards and synthesisers.